MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 Maybe you had a lot of hard times like I had, trying to blur the background element without affecting its internal elements such as child elements, text, etc.

-As the first thought, you may think it's not a big deal and, you may suggest to use `opacity` for it.
+Or you didn't have any experience like that and as the first thought, you may think it's not a big deal and, you may suggest to use `opacity`to do the job.

 And the next moment, you might be wondering, okay if the `opacity` does the job then what does the *alpha* value of the `rgba()` do?